 Remember Marc Cohn’s “Walking in Memphis”?
 Just as I was finishing this post, Song & Story released another episode.
 This one, I Won’t Soon Forget, connects the universality Cohn gave Memphis with Patrick Mahon’s “Allegheny River.”
 Great songs that move the soul and lift the spirits are still being written.
 These artists deserve our support, and I’d advise subscribing to Song & Story now before you’re forced to binge listen for days just to catch up.
 It’s that good.

 Sparrowfare’s review of another great podcast and new music source: Recover Your Optimism with the Love Good Podcast.

 A tribute to my favorite songwriter twenty years after his death: Grant Me the Grace to Hurt Like Rich Mullins.

 What songs have had staying power in your life?
 How are you accessing new music?
 I’d love to hear from you in the comments, on social media or via email (email@example.com).

-Know someone who loves a well-crafted song?
+Know someone who enjoys a well-crafted song?
 Please share Sparrowfare!